Learn-Write-Repeat/LWR-WebApp/README.md

 * A person can login/signup and add blogs/technical articles.
 * Admin has option to review the blog/article and publish it.

+## 💥 How to Contribute ?
+- If you wish to contribute kindly check the [CONTRIBUTING.md](https://github.com/Learn-Write-Repeat/LWR-WebApp/blob/main/CONTRIBUTING.md)🤝
+- If you are completely new to Open Source, read the [Instructions](https://github.com/Learn-Write-Repeat/LWR-WebApp/blob/main/INSTRUCTIONS.md).
+- Please follow the CODE OF CONDUCT.
+- After every successfull PR merge, make sure to fill this [form](https://forms.gle/3y9GUEJrifzJ8erB6)

 > The contributor team might be asked to join as intern for completing the project and deploying.

 <br>